A Quick Look at Delhi’s Odd-Even Rule Car System

 · It has been seen that construction dust is one of the major determinants of air pollution in Delhi

-· Builders should take steps to ensure that construction dust does not fly around.
-They either keep the surrounding clear or wet
+· Builders should ensure that construction dust does not fly around.
+They either keep the surroundings clear or wet

 What’s next

-While opposition parties have their own views, Kejriwal’s government deserves all credit for launching such type of scheme.
+While opposition parties have their views, Kejriwal’s government deserves all credit for launching such a scheme.
 If nothing else, it highlights the poor state of Delhi’s air pollution.
-This experiment has kicked off an avalanche of discussion on pollution, city transport system, respiratory ailments, government initiatives, and so on.
-In fact, these discussions are not limited to Delhi only.
+This experiment has sparked an avalanche of discussion on corruption, the city transport system, respiratory ailments, government initiatives, etc. These discussions are not limited to Delhi only.
 People in other parts of the country have also come forward.
-Even, governments of Bengaluru and Mumbai are planning to replicate the same system in their own states.
-All of this would succeed only if we ourselves recognize the gravity of the situation and take things into our own hands.
+Even the governments of Bengaluru and Mumbai plan to replicate the same system in their states.
+This would succeed only if we recognize the gravity of the situation and take things into our own hands.
 Bans are not a sign of a good economy.
-Be it a ban on films, books or ban on even-numbered cars on odd-days.
-Instead of this, the government should use nudges and incentives to encourage its citizens.
+Be it a ban on films, books, or even-numbered cars on odd days.
+Instead, the government should use nudges and incentives to encourage its citizens.